-De Neubourg is not a fashion insider and would like to keep it that way.
-By looking at sunglasses from an engineering perspective he saw a product that could directly be built better – and by using closed loop/circular economy thinking, be beneficial to fashion conscious consumers as well as the planet.
+De Neubourg is not a fashion insider and wants to keep it that way.
+He looked at sunglasses from an engineering perspective, wanting products to be built better.

-“W.r.yuma is built on the conviction that sustainable fashion should at least be equal in quality and certainly not more expensive than conventional fashion,” de Neubourg emphasised.
 “We wanted to start a conversation about the ‘circular economy’, which is focused on local manufacturing and recycling.
-It’s a way for everyone to make a subtle contribution to reducing the vast amounts of plastic that is filling the world’s oceans.”
+It’s a way for everyone to make a subtle contribution to reducing the vast amounts of plastic that is filling the world’s oceans,” de Neubourg emphasised.

 Circular Economy Design

-In contrast to a linear economy which is a ‘take, make, dispose of’ model of production, a circular economy is an economy that promotes greater resource productivity and is restorative and regenerative by design.
-Relying on system-wide innovation, it aims to redefine products and services to design waste out while minimising adverse impacts.
+In contrast to a linear economy which is a ‘take, make, dispose of’ model of production, the circular economy promotes resource restoration and regeneration by design and it aims to redefine products and services to design waste out while minimising adverse impacts.

 The article has minor changes for readability and to match our website format.